 Captain Dudley “Mush” Morton would be Richard O’Kane’s mentor, but their relationship was much more than that.
 They were partners.
 And together, their partnership would drive the USS Wahoo to pioneer an aggressive new style of submarine warfare that would make them legends before the year 1943 was over.

 Notes: This is the third post in a series exploring books about submarine warfare during World War II.
 Read Part One.
 Part Two.
 Part Four.
+Part Five.
+Part Six.
+Part Seven.
 In a parallel series of History Through the Viewfinder posts, Dr. Huxen is revisiting the making of the interactive exhibit Final Mission: USS Tang Submarine Experience.
 Read Part One of that series.
 Part Two.
 Part Three.
 Part Four.
+Part Five.
+Part Six.
+Part Seven.